user32121/Barrage/Barrage/readme.txt

 3. To change the patterns, go to "spawnPatterns.txt" -refer to spawnInfo.txt for help
 	-there is also a "presets.txt" for samples
 4. There is an in-game editor.
-Currently there are many issues with it.
+It is a work in progress.

 Controls are:
 arrow keys	movement